.NET protocol overview

 You should be familiar with .NET framework.

 You should be able to code using C# or VB.NET.

 A supported version of Visual Studio must be installed.

-For details, on supported versions, see the System and protocol requirements.
+For details, on supported versions, see the Support Matrix.

 You should have an understanding of the architecture and communication techniques of the application so as to determine what functions or classes are relevant for the load test script.